 - Recommended if... you want a snack dinner in an informal and youthful atmosphere with a very friendly and helpful staff.

-Why did Audrey Hepburn fall in love with Rome: the scenery, the pizzas, the Italians?
+Why did Audrey Hepburn fall in love with Rome, the scenery, the pizzas, the Italians?
 We don't know, but what is clear is that one of the reasons was its exquisite handmade ice creams, considered the best in the world.
-I particularly prefer Fiordiluna 's because of the way they pamper the product: they only use fresh fruit!
+In particular, I prefer Fiordiluna 's because of their way of pampering the product: they only use fresh fruit!

-For more than 25 years this place has been preparing ice creams with top quality ingredients bought from small producers: from hazelnuts to cocoa.
+For more than 25 years this place has been preparing ice creams with top quality ingredients that they buy from small producers: from hazelnuts to cocoa.
 And you can tell when you taste them.
-If you are on a diet, don't worry, because they have also developed ice creams with no added sugars, with an incredible flavor and creaminess.
-You are already taking the time to try them!
+If you are on a diet, don't worry, because they have also developed ice creams without added sugars, with an incredible flavor and creaminess.
+You are already late to try them!

 Discover the neighborhoods of Rome through its ice creams

-If you have a sweet tooth by nature and you are curious about where to find the most spectacular ice creams in the Eternal City, here is a guide to the best ice creams in Rome.
+If you have a sweet tooth and are curious about where to find the most spectacular ice creams in the Eternal City, here is a guide to the best ice creams in Rome.
 You will become an expert!